-- i.
-Implementation of Climate Resilient measures at health facilities - a.
+- a.
 New HCF should be built in compliance with Green & Climate Resilient Infrastructural features as of updated IPHS - b.
-Existing HCF are recommended to undergo retrofitting to implement structural climate-resilient (i.e.to withstand disasters and provide continuous, quality care to the affected population post-disaster) measures as per IPHS guidelines.
+Existing HCF are recommended to undergo retrofitting to implement structural climate-resilient (i.e.to withstand disasters and provide continuous, quality care to the affected population postdisaster) measures as per IPHS guidelines.
 Health facilities' vulnerability to prevalent climate change impact should be assessed to determine retrofitting the measures.
 For the retrofitting locally sourced and sustainable building designs and construction technologies should be considered to reduce energy requirements, carbon footprint, and cost-effectiveness. - c.
-Extreme weather event specific measures(Refer: Guidelines on Green (Environmentally Sustainable) and Climate Resilient Health Care Facilities13, https://bit.ly/NPCCHHPIP) - Flood resilient measures - Cooling measures ii.
+Extreme weather event specific measures(Refer: Guidelines on Green (Environmentally Sustainable) and Climate Resilient Health Care Facilities, https://bit.ly/NPCCHHPIP) - Flood resilient measures - Cooling measures ii.
 Implementation of Green (Environmentally-friendly and sustainable) considered in FY 2023-24 are as following iii.
 Implementation plan for Green Measures in Healthcare facilities activity plan for 2022-23

 - a.
 Energy Auditing of the Healthcare Facilities for Energy Efficiency level in the HCFs - b.
-Replacement of existing (non-LED) lighting with LED in Healthcare Facilities - c.
+Replacement of existing (non-LED) lighting with LED in Healthcare Facilities

+- c.
 Installation of Solar Panels in Healthcare Facilities - d.
 Install Rainwater Harvesting System in Healthcare Facilities